IllDepence/calyx/README.md

 * list scrolling
 * indication of blocking procedures (api requests)

-misc
+note
 ----
-**NOTE** This is the first piece of software I write in C, therefore the code will suck, A LOT.
-Trust me.
+This is the first piece of software I write in C, so the code will most likely suck, A LOT.

-**built with** libcurl, json-c, ncurses

-**compile** gcc -o calyx calyx.c -lcurl -ljson-c -lncurses